-Winter maintenance is an important role for our Streetscene and Housing Service.
-We carry out winter maintenance to allow all road users to move about as safely as possible and to help minimise delays caused by adverse weather conditions.
+We carry out winter maintenance so road users can move about safely and help minimise delays caused by adverse weather conditions.

-Our winter maintenance service operates 24 hours a day, 7 days a week and is in place whenever the weather demands.
+Our winter maintenance service operates around the clock from October-April each year and is in place whenever the weather demands.

 Service disruption